Phobias and Anxiety

 I believe that some thing are related to these "imbalances" that others may not think are related.
 From the descriptions of symptoms from Anorexia and Bulimia sufferers, I believe these are really just phobias (or at least a similar psychological/chemical disorder).
 These things make a lot more sense if you think of them as someone being afraid of the anxiety/panic attacks if they stop what they are doing (or they panic at the potential results).

 I had a very mild case of agoraphobia, or at least I handled it better than most -- it still took me years to get "over".
 Many have it for a lifetime.
 Luckily, I had martial arts, meditation, and other things which forced me (and enabled me) to deal with the situation.
-I still had a few tough years, but got through them, and am normal today.
+I still had a few tough years, but got through them, and am mostly normal today (I still infrequently get attacks, and am not a fan of travel -- but still go).
 If you know someone who has it, they can (slowly) conquer it; be patient.

 The mind is an amazingly powerful tool, if you know how to use it.
 The attacks can be frustrating to all those around the sufferers (mostly because they don't understand).
 Remember, sufferers avoiding something that brings on an attacks needs to be thought of more as you would think of someone with an ulcer avoiding "bad" food, rather than thinking of the issue as "just in their head".
 Sadly, most people who have not had the an anxiety disorder will have a very tough time understanding them; hopefully, they will never have to learn -- I hope this article helps them understand a little more.